clumdee/stockAlert/README.md

 # Intro
-To send RSI info of selected tickers to target users via Line messaging API
+To send price/rsi of selected tickers to target users via Line messaging API

 # Note
 `.env` is required to execute `env.py` but it is excluded from git.